PHP Melody 2.7 - Multiple Vulnerabilities

 PHP Melody uses two cookies for the auto-login functionality:

-• melody_key_XXX - Login-key
+- Login-key

-Where XXX is an MD5 hash of the base URL of the site from settings.php, and the login-key is an MD5 hash of the password column from the users table.
-So even though the password column is an MD5 hash of the password, knowing that alone allows us to login as that user even though the underlying password isn't known.
+hash of the password, knowing that alone allows us to login as that user even though the underlying password isn’t known.

 Using the SQL injection and a sub-select this information can be included at the end of the existing comment without displaying on the site: